 If we would speak of things as they are, we must allow that all the art of rhetoric, besides order and clearness; all the artificial and figurative application of words eloquence hath invented, are for nothing else but to insinuate wrong ideas.

-Metaphor as a tool of language rebounded in the 19th century, argues Geary, in the imaginative poetics of Arthur Rimbaud, whose A Season in Hell contained sensual imagery, unseen connections, and tenuous but distinct comparisons.
+Metaphor as a tool of language rebounded in the 19th century with the Romantic poets and, argues Geary, in the imaginative poetics of Arthur Rimbaud, whose A Season in Hell contained sensual imagery, unseen connections, and tenuous but distinct comparisons.
 (Hell itself is a metaphor, a place we imagine in terms we know because rational knowledge of hell is impossible.)

 Rimbaud used the phrase “I is an Other” to introduce his concept of poet as a visionary and himself as “Seer.”
 (Seeing as a way of understanding is itself a metaphor.)